mirage/mirage-www/tmpl/wiki/hello-world.md

 To veteran OCaml programmers among you, this might look a little odd: we have a `Main` module parameterised by another module (`C`, of type `CONSOLE`) that contains a method `start` taking a single parameter `c` (an instance of a `CONSOLE`).
-This is the basic structure required to make this a Mirage unikernel rather than a standard OCaml POSIX application.
+This is the basic structure required to make this a MirageOS unikernel rather than a standard OCaml POSIX application.

 The concrete implementation of `CONSOLE` will be supplied at compile-time,